Defining Immediate Payments

-The number of real-time schemes is on the rise.
-The Clearing House (TCH) Real-Time Payments in the US and SEPA Instant Payments in the EU are among those scheduled to go live in 2017.
+Zelle Network plus The Clearing House (TCH) Real-Time Payments, and pan-European SEPA Instant Payments are among new or emerging schemes to go live in 2017.
 The UK recently took the lead in opening its scheme to everyone with its New Access Model.

 The Changing Real-Time Payments Landscape